codelingo/docs/docs/clql.md

       <cs.class
 ```

-You can use this to query for changes in the code over time.
-For example, we can check if a given method has increased its number of arguments:
+Git (and indeed any VCS) facts can be used to query for changes in the code over time.
+For example, the following query checks if a given method has increased its number of arguments:

 ```
 git.repo: